 'Early bird' offer: £850

-- everyone on the programme is expected to come to up to five face-to-face training days
+- everyone on the programme is expected to come to up to three face-to-face training days - two Saturdays (one in July, the other in September) and one weekday (in December)

 - your school will need to cover any travel expenses to those training days; however, we will support with travel and accommodation costs related to event attendance for those who need to travel above and beyond a reasonable distance as per our travel policy

-- your school is responsible for arranging teaching cover for the days you are away
+- your school is responsible for arranging teaching cover for the one training day that takes place during the working week

 - each stage of the programme requires dedicated time spent on online learning